cloudify-cosmo/getcloudify.org/guide/3.1/guide-plugin-creation.md

 The setup.py file is the most basic requirement for writing a python module.
 It is used to state basic information for delivering and installing your module.

-We won't go into the bits and pieces of writing a setup.py file but it is important to notice one thing. the `install_requires` variables must ALWAYS contain the `cloudify-plugins-common` module as it's the most basic requirements for writing Cloudify plugins.
+We won't go into the bits and pieces of writing a setup.py file but it is important to notice one thing. the `install_requires` variable must ALWAYS contain the `cloudify-plugins-common` module as it's the most basic requirements for writing Cloudify plugins.

+Additionally, the `name` variable must not include underscores.

 More info on the module can be found [here]({{page.plugins_common_docs_link}}).
 See "Setting up the setup.py file for your plugin" above for a setup.py file matching the guide provided here.